rakshithravi16/rakshithravi16.github.io/_pages/experience.md

 ## Extra-curricular Experience:

-- Domain Head of Data Analytics & Visualization and AIML, The Data Alchemists (Sep 2023 - Present)
+- Domain Head of Data Analytics & Visualization and AIML, The Data Alchemists (Sep 2023 - Aug 2024)
   - Contributed to DataVista, a 2-week Data Science Expedition by leading workshops on Machine Learning and Computer Vision with 190 and 173 registrations respectively and organized a hackathon with 170 registrations.

 - Core Committee Member, TechTatva (Aug 2023 - Oct 2023)